Juju Chang: Nightline

 On March 29, 2011, it was announced that Chang would be leaving Good Morning America to take a full-time role on Nightline, ABC News President Ben Sherwood announced.
 Chang became a special correspondent and fill-in anchor.
 She had spent the past 15 months as the news reader for GMA as well as contributor to 20/20 and World News, programs she will continue to work with.
 On March 27, 2014, Chang was named co-anchor of Nightline, replacing Cynthia McFadden, who left ABC to join NBC News.

-Other work
+Other works

 In addition to her roles at ABC, Chang has also hosted a series for PBS.
 In 1999, she was the host of a seven-part television series called The Art of Women's Health.
 She hosts an interactive digital show for ABC News NOW called Moms Get Real, which aims to show the realities of modern motherhood, she also made a cameo appearance in episode 19 of the second season of ABC's hit primetime drama, Revenge.